nikkNizz/Drawish/README.md

 🟣️ mouse correction
 🟣️ many effects
 🟣️ fill for similarity
+🟣️ eraser for color by similarity
 🟣️ grid and pixel color replacement with simple right clicks
 🟣️ multicolor pen
 🟣️ fusion pen
 🟣️ fan effect
+🟣️ favorite colors
 🟣️ copy selection to the program, not only to clipboard
 🟣️ increase image or selection size without loss (in addition to scaling by pulling edges)